packttest/LearningCurve/Linux/TheShell.md

 ### Bourne Shell (Basics)

 Default shell `/bin/bash` prompt is having four components.
-For example shell prompt looks like as follow:
+For example defult shell prompt looks like as follow:

 `bhavin@vm1 ~ $`
 Where